Funeral Services Administration

 FSAD 321 ADVANCED EMBALMING PRACTICE

 Designed to improve the skills and knowledge base of practicing licensed personnel, this course focuses on the less common techniques applied in unusual situations.
-Waterless embalming, regional freezing procedures, mummification, alternative machinery, and special purpose chemicals will be explored.
-Unique embalming situations are addressed such as long term storage, entombment vs burial, decomposed bodies, stillbirths, religious limitations, anatomical embalming, and fragment treatment in anticipation of delayed final disposition.
-Perfection of techniques of sterile procedure, eye enucleation, terminal disinfection, and personal protection is expected.
+Waterless embalming, regional freezing procedures, alternative machinery, and special purpose chemicals will be explored.
+Unique embalming situations are addressed such as long-term storage, entombment vs burial, decomposed human remains, stillbirths, religious limitations, anatomical embalming, and fragment treatment in anticipation of delayed final disposition.
+The perfection of techniques of sterile procedure, eye enucleation, terminal disinfection, and personal protection will also be explored.

 Prerequisites: FSAD 115, FSAD 121, FSAD 211 and FSAD 129.
 Must possess a Blue Card obtained from the NYS Depart of Health, Bureau of Funeral Directing or comply with specific state regulations governing student embalming experience.
 The student must have access to a state registered funeral home that engages in embalmings.